 There is a simple beauty in the basic design and function of a gaiter.
 As a result, we tried not to overcomplicate things during our testing.
-We did some basecamp testing, weighed everything, saturated them with water, and dumped dirt over them.
-Ultimately though, we just pounded out some miles on trails, glaciers and scree fields to see how they held up.
+We did some basecamp testing, weighed everything, rubbed them against rocks, saturated each with water, and dumped sand and dirt over them.
+Ultimately though, we just pounded out some miles on trails, glaciers, and scree fields to see how they held up.
 We typically wore multiple pairs on a single trip, sometimes with different styles on each foot to compare models side-by-side.
 We also tested each with a variety of footwear to assess their overall versatility.
-From there we did our best to wade through water crossings and stomp through the muckiest parts of the trail.
+From there, we did our best to wade through water crossings and stomp through the muckiest parts of the trail.

 Comfort and Breathability

 Comfort and breathability are the major considerations when determining whether or not to purchase a particular pair of gaiters.
 All our other testing metrics only matter if you are actually going to wear them.
 We were very careful to note how well each model stayed put or slid down over the course of a day.
 We also took a look at how adaptable each model is for use on bare skin, over socks, and over pants.
-Again, using leg-by-leg comparison, we also assessed how long we could go into each activity before we noticed our legs were hot and sweaty or chafing.
+We tested our gaiters in a variety of climates, all while keeping track of how much moisture built up on the inside of each model.

 Debris Protection

 Debris protection is, of course, one of the primary functions of any gaiter.
 To test this, we wore each comparable pair over similar distances and terrain.
 Sometimes wearing a different pair on each ankle, we would see what got into our shoes at the end of the day, and note whether we had to stop mid-hike to remove anything from our shoes.
-In a more controlled environment, we also took a bucket of debris and dumped it over the gaiters on our feet to assess the seal at the top.
+In a more controlled environment, we also grabbed handfuls of debris and dumped it over the gaiters to assess the seal at the top and bottom.

 Durability